Adiabatic Limit and Deformations of Complex Structures: Introduction

+The reason for this is that $\C^\star\times B$ is homotopy equivalent to $\C^\star$, which in turn is homotopy equivalent to the circle $S^1$.
+Now, all complex vector bundles on $S^1$ are trivial (see e.g. Example 1.12 on p.
+24 in the book [Hat17]).
+One can then use the Steinness of $\C^*\times B$ and the argument given above for the General Fact \ref{Gen-Fact:bundle-trivialty_C-B} to get the holomorphic triviality of any ${\mathcal A}\longrightarrow\C^\star\times B$ that has already been supposed holomorphic.

-That the resulting holomorphic vector bundle ${\cal A}^k\to\C\setminus\{0\}$ extends to a holomorphic vector bundle over $\C$ whose fibre at $h=0$ is the vector space ${\cal A}^k_0$ defined above, is asserted by Corollary and Definition \ref{Cor-Def:bundle_fixed-manifold}.
-It can be loosely reworded as
+That the global holomorphic trivialisation of the vector bundle ${\mathcal A}^k\longrightarrow\C^\star\times B$ extends to a global holomorphic trivialisation of ${\mathcal A}^k$ over $\C\times B$ is asserted by Corollary and Definition \ref{Cor-Def:bundle_family}.
+This statement can be loosely reworded as